 iii.
 Non-Profit Organisation or Trust, or Society, being established by (Indian) Central Government or (Indian) State Government.

-a) The Company shall conduct a due diligence prior to selection of an entity as its Implementation Entity and satisfy itself that Implementation Entity is eligible for carryingout the CSR activity as per the provisions of the Act.
+1. The Company shall conduct a due diligence prior to selection of an entity as its Implementation Entity and satisfy itself that Implementation Entity is eligible for carry out the CSR activity as per the provisions of the act.

-b) In case of failure to ensure the minimum CSRExpenditure i.e.,2% (two percent) of average Net Profits of the Company made during the three immediately preceding financial years, detailed reasons for the same should be submitted by the CSR Committee to the Board.
-The Board shall duly include such explanation in their annual Board of Directors’ report.
+2. In case of failure to ensure the minimum CSR Expenditure i.e. 2% (two percent) of average Net Profits of the Company made during the three immediately preceding financial years, detailed reasons for the same should be submitted by the CSR Committee to the Board.
+The Board shall duly include such explanation in their annual board of directors’ report.

 1. Eradicating hunger, poverty and malnutrition, promoting health care including preventivehealth care’’and sanitationincluding contribution to the Swach Bharat Kosh set-up by the Central Government for the promotion of sanitation and making available safe drinking water.